Yukon-Literacy-Coalition/ylc_website_v2/src/_caregiver/2022-03-14-early-years-program.md

             linkText: Early Years Program
       body: >-
-        The Early Years program supports young Indigenous parents and caregivers to ensure they have teh tools they need to be their children's best and first teachers.
+        The Early Years program supports young Indigenous parents and caregivers to ensure they have the tools they need to be their children's best and first teachers.